 See, it is indeed possible.
 You can write a complex metal tune without building brick walls so high that you won’t hear yourself anymore.
-And it can be done with a hike to the epic mountain top without firing up the mighty cheese machine too.
+And it can be done with a hike to the epic mountain top without firing up the mighty cheese machine, too.

 We are speaking about SIG:AR:TYR and their newest metal contribution Northen.
-I never quite knew that Viking Metal adepts brandished their tune in good ‘ol Canada.
-Until I came across the bands last record Godsaga.
+I never quite knew that Viking Metal adepts brandished their tune in good ol’ Canada.
+Until I came across the band’s last record Godsaga.
 It took them some very long six years to hit the metal waves of the North again.

-You can almost feel the salty see and hear the war cries of the skrælings as they attack.
+You can almost feel the salty sea and hear the war cries of the skrælings as they attack.
 Despite simple song structures, the record delivers metal the way it was supposed to be.
-In a way, Northen is as much a surprise this year, than Batushka was in 2015.
+In a way, Northen is as much a surprise this year, as Batushka was in 2015.

 Cool metal platter, I am already waiting for the next one.